dmmartin/instantnoodle-device-hardware-kernel/README.md

         ├── proprietary/
         └── sm8250-common-vendor.mk
 ```
-✅ Copy this into the corresponding directory, this will will ***complete*** your instantnoodle source tree.
+✅ Copy this into the corresponding directory, this will ***complete*** your instantnoodle source tree.
 ---

 ### 🔧 `setup-makefiles.py`